-The ancient Greek gods remain a fascination around the world for Greek mythology lovers.
+The ancient Greek gods remain fascinating to Greek mythology lovers around the world.
 As immortals with unusual powers, they appear in movies, books, video games, podcasts, and countless academic studies.

 By Patrick Garner

 These Greek gods are often called the “Olympic gods” because some were said to live on Mt.
 Olympus, the highest mountain in Greece, towering over the Gulf of Thermaïkós.

 As captivating as they are, the Greek gods are only sketchily known to many.
 There are fully twelve Olympians and other divinities, as well.
 How many of us could name even half of them?